3909 California Ave SW

 Real Estate

-These rules and regulations govern who is responsible for the condition of the property, the use of the property, and the limits of use even of your own property.
-These laws also govern how property is legally transferred.
+These rules and regulations govern who is responsible for the condition, use, and maintenance of property, including the limits of use of one’s own property based on location and zoning, and the requirements for legal transfer of property.

-We work with property owners, buyers, sellers and other attorneys to assist with title problems, purchase and sale agreements, easements, encroachments and other property issues.
+We work with property owners, buyers, sellers, renters, developers, and other attorneys.
+We assist with title problems, purchase and sale agreements, easements, encroachments and other property issues.

 Some of the things we do:

-• Negotiate and draft leases, easements and residential purchase and sale agreements,
+• Negotiate and draft residential purchase and sale agreements.